Shahtr1/javascript-libraries-and-frameworks/Angular/Theory/MAIN.md

     Add or remove elements from the DOM
     - ngTemplate
       Under the hood angular depends on ng-template element for rendering content manipulated by the structural directives.
-      It is not recognized by the browser, the purpose is to store one or more elements in memory
+      It is not recognized by the browser, the purpose is to store one or more elements in

+---

+## NPX

+npx is how we instruct nodejs to run an executable inside bin folder

+---

+A memory leak us when a variable is not uninitialized